dotnet/docs/docs/standard/containerized-lifecycle-architecture/Docker-application-lifecycle/containers-foundation-for-devops-collaboration.md

 Here are some of the most important benefits provided by a solid DevOps workflow:

-- Deliver better-quality software, faster and with better compliance
+- Deliver better-quality software, faster and with better compliance.

-- Drive continuous improvement and adjustments earlier and more economically
+- Drive continuous improvement and adjustments earlier and more economically.

-- Increase transparency and collaboration among stakeholders involved in delivering and operating software
+- Increase transparency and collaboration among stakeholders involved in delivering and operating software.

-- Control costs and utilize provisioned resources more effectively while minimizing security risks
+- Control costs and utilize provisioned resources more effectively while minimizing security risks.

-- Plug and play well with many of your existing DevOps investments, including investments in open-source
+- Plug and play well with many of your existing DevOps investments, including investments in open-source.

 >[!div class="step-by-step"]
 >[Previous](index.md)